huggingface/blog/designing-positional-encoding.md

 ## The future of positional encoding

 Is RoPE the final incarnation of positional encoding?
 This [recent paper](https://arxiv.org/pdf/2410.06205) from DeepMind deeply analyses RoPE and highlights some fundamental problems.
+TLDR: RoPE isn't a perfect solution, and the models mostly focus on the lower frequencies and the rotation for a certain percent of low frequencies improves performance on Gemma 2B!

 I anticipate some future breakthroughs, perhaps taking inspiration from signal processing with ideas like wavelets or hierarchical implementations.
 As models